 Brexit – what are the possible consequences for your company?

 As you may know, British voted no to continued membership of the European Union.
-When, at some point, they finalize the exit of the EU, you might have to treat trade with British customers the same as trade with customers in third countries.
+When, on the 31st of December 2020, they finalize the exit of the EU, you might have to treat trade with British customers the same as trade with customers in third countries.
 Sales and purchases of goods might be considered as export and import, so export declaration papers would have to be filed as well as having to adjust the specification of the Danish VAT return.
 Sales of goods to private consumers could be achieved without a VAT charge.
 Buying and selling services might largely be conducted as before, but there could be a number of services that, in the future, could be imposed Danish VAT, for example, consultancy services used in Denmark.
 Great Britain’s withdrawal will, possibly, remove the binds to the EU’s VAT Directive, which might cause the UK to introduce a local VAT regime.
 This might influence foreign companies’ ability to recover local British VAT.
-We will keep you updated on the situation.